 Literacy, as part of education, is a fundamental human right.
 Yet there are, according to UNESCO, 781 million illiterate adults (over the age of 15) around the globe.
 Over 63% of those adults are women.
 In countries like Niger, literacy rates are as low as 24%.

 Fundamental human rights are just that — fundamental.
-These figures are also important because literacy (and numeracy) is one of the key ingredients to ending extreme poverty.
+These figures are also important because literacy (and numeracy) is one of the key solutions to ending poverty.
 As former UNESCO Director-General Irina Bokova said in 2015: “The future starts with the alphabet.”

 “The future starts with the alphabet.” — Irina Bokova, former UNESCO Director-General

-Here are 6 benefits of literacy in the fight against poverty.
+Here are 6 benefits of literacy as a tool for breaking the cycle of poverty.

 As many of us realize after we’ve graduated, learning is a lifelong journey.
 The more we learn, the more we’re able to adapt to a fast-changing world.
 The more we’re able to adapt, the more we can continually improve our standard of living and lead longer, healthier, and more creative lives.